-Cancellation and Refund Policy - Louisiana
+Cancellation and Refund Policy

-In Louisiana, a student who has not attended any classes and who cancels the Enrollment Agreement after the three-day (until midnight of the third day excluding Saturdays, Sundays, and legal holidays) cancellation privilege has expired will be liable for not more than \$100.00.
+A student who has not attended any classes and who cancels the Enrollment Agreement after the three-day (until midnight of the third day excluding Saturdays, Sundays, and legal holidays) cancellation privilege has expired will be liable for not more than \$100.00.
 The refund will be made within forty-five days after the student cancels the Enrollment Agreement.